 - a.
-Except as otherwise noted, beneficial ownership is determined on the basis of 8,731,299 shares of common stock issued and outstanding plus securities deemed outstanding pursuant to Rule 13d-3(d)(1) of the Securities Exchange Act of 1934, as amended.
+Except as otherwise noted, beneficial ownership is determined on the basis of 8,743,299 shares of common stock issued and outstanding plus securities deemed outstanding pursuant to Rule 13d-3(d)(1) of the Securities Exchange Act of 1934, as amended.
 Pursuant to the rules of the Securities and Exchange Commission (the "SEC"), a person is deemed to beneficially own shares of the company's common stock if that person has or shares "voting power", which includes the power to vote or to direct the voting of a security, or "investment power", which includes the power to dispose of or to direct the disposition of a security.
 An asterisk indicates beneficial ownership of less than 1 percent. - b.
 Includes 293,906 shares owned by Jane H. Strange, Mr. Strange's wife.
 Mr. Strange disclaims any beneficial interest in the shares. - c.
-Based on information set forth in a Schedule 13G filed on January 13, 2016, in which Wallace R. Weitz and Company, an investment adviser registered under Section 203 of the Investment Advisers Act of 1940, reported beneficial ownership of 2,270,000 shares of common stock, of which Wallace R. Weitz and Company has the sole power to vote and to dispose. - d.
-Based on information set forth in a Schedule 13D filed on August 3, 2009, in which Clifford N. Burnstein, an individual, reported beneficial ownership of 835,445 shares of common stock, of which Clifford N. Burnstein has the sole power to vote and to dispose. - e.
+Based on information set forth in a Schedule 13G filed on January 23, 2017, in which Wallace R. Weitz and Company, an investment adviser registered under Section 203 of the Investment Advisers Act of 1940, reported beneficial ownership of 2,270,000 shares of common stock, of which Wallace R. Weitz and Company has the sole power to vote and to dispose.

+d.
+Based on information set forth in a Schedule 13D filed on August 3, 2009, in which Clifford N. Burnstein, an individual, reported beneficial ownership of 835,445 shares of common stock, of which Clifford N. Burnstein has the sole power to vote and to dispose.

+- e.
 Based on information set forth in a Schedule 13G filed on February 2, 2016, in which James C. Kieffer, an individual, reported beneficial ownership of 743,720 shares of common stock, of which James C. Kieffer has the sole power to vote and to dispose. - f.
-Includes 175,500 shares reserved for issuance to officers and directors pursuant to stock options that were exercisable at March 1, 2016 or within sixty days of such date which are deemed beneficially owned by such person pursuant to Rule 13d-3(d)(1) of the Exchange Act.
-The amounts reported above for Mr. Petit include 30,000 shares for shares underlying stock options exercisable at March 1, 2016 or within sixty days of such date.
-The amounts reported above for Mr. Strange and Ms. Herron include 67,500 and 60,000 shares, respectively, for shares underlying stock options exercisable at March 1, 2016 or within sixty days of such date.
-The amount reported for Ms. Fuzzell includes 11,000 shares for shares underlying stock options exercisable at March 1, 2016 or within sixty days of such date and the amount reported for Mr. Moise includes 7,000 shares for shares underlying stock options exercisable at March 1, 2016, or within sixty days of such date.
+Includes 187,500 shares reserved for issuance to officers and directors pursuant to stock options that were exercisable at March 15, 2017 or within sixty days of such date which are deemed beneficially owned by such person pursuant to Rule 13d-3(d)(1) of the Exchange Act.
+The amounts reported above for Mr. Petit include 34,000 shares for shares underlying stock options exercisable at March 15, 2017 or within sixty days of such date.
+The amounts reported above for Mr. Strange include 67,500 shares, for shares underlying stock options exercisable at March 15, 2017 or within sixty days of such date.
+The amounts reported above for Mr. Strange includes 15,000 shares for shares underlying stock options exercisable at March 15, 2017 or within sixty days of such date.
+The amount reported for Ms. Fuzzell includes 15,000 shares for shares underlying stock options exercisable at March 15, 2017, or within sixty days of such date.
+The amount reported for Mr. Moise includes 11,000 shares for shares underlying stock options exercisable at March 15, 2017, or within sixty days of such date.
+The amount reported for Mr. Moise includes 60,000 shares for shares underlying stock options exercisable at March 15, 2017, or within sixty days of such date.
+The amount reported for Ms. Herron includes 60,000 shares for shares underlying stock options exercisable at March 15, 2017, or within sixty days of such date.

-PROPOSAL 1 - THE ELECTION OF ONE DIRECTOR
+PROPOSAL 1 - THE ELECTION OF TWO DIRECTORS